bicyclesforthemind/SpaceX-React-Native-Example-App/README.md

 ## Usage

-The app consists of two main screens, the Launch List and the About Me section.
+The app consists of two main screens that can be navigated to using the bottom tab bar, the Launch List and the About Me section.

 ### Launch List